 ×

 Apple has finally decided to give “green bubbles” some of the love they deserve, but this time from a security perspective.
-In a move long-awaited by privacy enthusiasts, end-to-end encryption (E2EE) for RCS has officially begun reaching iPhone users within the iOS 26.5 beta, bridging the significant security gap that once separated the worlds of Apple and Android.
+In a move long awaited by privacy enthusiasts, end-to-end encryption (E2EE) for RCS has officially begun reaching iPhone users within the iOS 26.5 beta, bridging the significant security gap that once separated the Apple and Android worlds.

-From Phonegram website: Two hands holding smartphones side by side; on the left, a blue chat bubble appears on an Android device with RCS encryption, while on the right, a green chat bubble is displayed on an iPhone.
+From Phonegram: Two hands holding smartphones side by side; on the left, a blue chat bubble is shown on an Android device with RCS encryption, while on the right, a green chat bubble is displayed on an iPhone.

-Apple has started rolling out end-to-end encryption for RCS messages to users of the iOS 26.5 beta, in collaboration with supported carriers and in conjunction with the latest version of the Google Messages app on Android.
-This simply means that your conversations with friends who do not own an iPhone will no longer be mere fleeting texts that can be intercepted; instead, they will be fully encrypted, just like in the famous iMessage app.
+Apple has started rolling out the end-to-end RCS message encryption feature to users of the iOS 26.5 beta, in collaboration with supported carriers and in conjunction with the latest version of the Google Messages app on Android.
+Simply put, this means your conversations with friends who don’t have an iPhone will no longer be mere transient texts that can be intercepted; they will become fully encrypted, just like in the famous iMessage app.

 من موقع فون إسلام: تعرض شاشة الهاتف الذكي محادثة نصية باستخدام رسائل تشفير رسائل RCS في الآي-فون. تسأل إحدى الرسائل: "كيف حالك؟ ويقول الرد: "أنا بخير شكراً. عدت للتو من رحلة تخييم في يوسمايت!.